pan-ty/benchmarking-structural-variant-callers/README.md

 done
 ```
 ### Ground truth
-A similar method using bash for a table of SVs in the ground truth VCF:
+A similar method using bash for a table of SVs contained by the ground truth VCF:
 ```
 # header for results file
 echo -e "Tot\tDEL\tDUP\tINS\tINV\tTRA" >> results/truth_results.txt